IIIF/api/source/api/discovery/0.3/index.md

 #### 2.1.3.
 Level 2: Complete Change List
 {: #level-2-complete-change-list}

 At the most detailed level, a log of all of the Activities that have taken place can be recorded, with the likelihood of multiple Activities per IIIF resource.
-This allows the additional types of "Create" and "Delete", enabling a synchronization process to remove resources as well as add or update them.
+Use of the additional types of "Create" and "Delete" allows explicit description of creations and deletions, enabling a synchronization process to remove resources as well as add or update them.

 Example Level 2 Activity: